ad-freiburg/ad-blog/content/post/project-wikidata-templates.md

 The QALD datasets were quite <b>inconsistent</b> in all the regards listed above except, possibly, the use of the "subclass of" property.
 For this property, it is hard to define a reasonable usage. <br>
 Notably, almost all examples access properties using <span class="mono">wdt</span>, unless a qualifier needs to be accessed.
 Very few examples use <span class="mono">p</span> (and <span class="mono">ps</span>) without having to.<br><br>
 Besides these inconsistencies, some gold SPARQL queries in QALD-9-plus are clearly <b>wrong</b> in the sense that they do not provide the information requested in the NL question.<div class="gap"></div>
 For example, QALD-9-plus, ID 34, <br><span class="inline-example">Which professional surfers were born in Australia?</span><br> has an integer as (gold) answer, corresponding to the number of Australian-born surfers rather than the set of their URIs.
-QALD-9-plus, ID 244, has the same problem. <br><div class="gap"></div>
+QALD-9-plus, ID 244, has the same problem.<br>The gold query for QALD-9-plus, ID 114, is faulty in the sense that it is taken for granted that Mark Zuckerberg is "the founder of Facebook".
+In a real system, this information would have to be queried.<br><div class="gap"></div>
 Other, smaller problems with these datasets are the occurrences of unused variables, inconsistent capitalization of SPARQL operators, and syntax errors.
 For example, QALD-9-plus, ID 332, lacks a <span class="mono">WHERE</span> in the SPARQL gold query. <div class="gap"></div>
 In a few cases, the English and German versions of the NL questions were semantically different. <br> For example, QALD-10, ID 2, has the English question <br><span class="inline-example">among the characters in the witcher, who has two unmarried partners, Yennefer of Vengerberg and Triss Merigold?</span>.<br> In German, this is <br><span class="inline-example">Wer von den Charakteren aus der Geralt-Saga hat zwei unverheiratete Partner, Yennefer of Vengerberg oder Triss Merigold?</span><br> which translates to <br><span class="inline-example">Who among the characters in The Witcher has two unmarried partners &ndash; Yennefer of Vengerberg or Triss Merigold?</span>.<br> <div class="gap"></div>
 Furthermore, it is striking that QALD-9-plus, the training set of the 10<sup>th</sup> QALD challenge, does not contain any <span class="mono">ASK</span> queries or queries including subqueries, while the test set, QALD-10, does. <div class="gap"></div>